aabecker/WSNrobot/README.md

-WSNservice
+WSNrobots
 ======================
+This directory contains:

+papers
+posters
-papers posters designs and code for servicing WSN
+designs and
+code

+All related to servicing Wireless Sensor Nodes (WSN)